-A course that falls under the umbrella of the field of English Studies, which includes, but is not limited to, pedagogy, linguistics, communications, and literature.
+A course that falls under the umbrella of the field of English Studies, which includes, but is not limited to, pedagogy, linguistics, communication, and literature.

-INGL 6985.
-SPECIAL TOPICS I. Three credit hours.
-Three hours of seminar per week.
+INGL 6982.
+SPECIAL TOPICS IN ENGLISH STUDIES II.
+Three credit hours.
+Three hours of lecture per week.